NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --reflectance-type 1 --use-approx-camera-models                   \
       --max-iterations 10  --crop-input-images                          \
       --bundle-adjust-prefix run_ba_sub10/run                           \
+      --blending-dist 10 --min-blend-size 100                           \
       --shadow-thresholds '0.00162484 0.0012166 0.000781663'

 It is suggested to not float the cameras, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
 Floating the exposures is likely also unnecessary.

+Note the two "blending" parameters, those help where there are seams or light-shadow boundaries.
+The precise numbers may need adjustment.

 After this command finishes, we compare the initial guess to ``sfs`` to the “ground truth” DEM obtained earlier and the same for the final